stan-dev/design-docs/designs/0013-profiling.md

 - We can not profile transforms of the parameters defined in the parameters block

+- when fitting using MPI, the output can be cluttered due to multi-process I/O.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives